MartinRGB/GLES30_ProgrammingGuide_NDK/README.md

 # GLES30_ProgrammingGuide_NDK
-Clang Version of NDK Android GLES Tutorial
+C with NDK Android GLES Tutorial

 ## How to